alesantuz/musclesyneRgies/README.md

   }
 )

-# Raw EMG can be plotted with the following (the first three seconds are plot by default), now also in dark mode if you fancy it
+# Raw EMG can be plotted with the following (the first three seconds are plot by default)
+# Now also in dark mode if you fancy it
 plot_rawEMG(RAW_DATA[[1]],
   trial = names(RAW_DATA)[1],
   row_number = 4,